aaryanpawar16/fraud-risk-manager/docs/metrics_report.md

 Beyond the model metrics, we unit-test the *evaluation logic itself* — because a bug in the cost formula would quietly invalidate every claim above.
-41 tests, all passing, covering:
+41 core tests here, all passing, plus 8 more covering the return model (§7.4) and baseline comparison (§8) — **49 tests total** across the whole `ml/` pipeline:

 ```
 41 passed in ~20s